Mickleover: Railway history

 The railway line which passed through Mickleover originally formed part of the Great Northern Railway's Derbyshire Extension route from Grantham to Stafford and was opened in April 1878.
 It ran from Grantham on the East Coast Main Line via Nottingham Victoria, over Bennerley Viaduct (which still stands today) to Derby Friargate Station.
 This section of the Great Northern Railway, also known as the Friargate Line, (for further history about this now closed railway see GNR Derbyshire and Staffordshire Extension), was built as a rival to the already established Midland Railway which at the time had a monopoly over Derby, Nottingham and the surrounding areas.

 At Egginton Junction. it joined the Derby to Crewe line of the North Staffordshire Railway which it left at Bromshall Junction near Uttoxeter to journey on to Stafford.
 There was also a line from Egginton Junction via Dove Junction to Burton-on-Trent.
-Mickleover station (also called Mickleover for Radbourne) lay on the Derby – Egginton section, and was located about 1 mi from the centre of the village.
+Mickleover station (also called Mickleover for Radbourne) lay on the Derby – Egginton section, and was located about 1 mi from the centre of the town.

 Although most of the line was closed to passenger traffic in December 1939, Mickleover station remained open until 3 February 1964.
 The final passenger train left Friargate on 5 September 1964 and the line then closed throughout to passenger traffic on 7 September 1964.
 The section between Egginton Jcn. and Friargate was acquired by the Train Control Group of the BR Research Division, as a test track.
 It was singled between Friargate and Mickleover, but in 1973 the line was cut back to Mickleover since the eastern end of the track bed had been earmarked for the new A38 trunk road.
 Thereafter the line was used as a test track until 1990 when the A516 feeder road to the A50 by-pass was built over the trackbed and the line was closed and lifted.

 The station building at Mickleover survives as a private residence.
 The route of the line is now a cycle track to Egginton and nature path with little to indicate its former status.